Fujimoto Golf Putter Black Copper Hand Engraved Iura & Handmade by Ryouhei Fujimoto

 (Custom Order 12 weeks.
 Send us a message to check if any are in stock.)

 Today, Minobu Fujimoto’s soul and spirit still lays within and in the hands of his beloved grandchild, Ryohei Fujimoto.
 And it will continue to be passed on to the many generations to come.

 Minobu Fujimoto’s forged putters soon became popular amongst golfers and other blacksmiths started making them too.
 A western golfer that worked at the Kobe harbor, approached Minobu Fujimoto at the golf course and asked if he could make him a face-balanced model.
 Not only the idea of a face-balanced putter was new to Minobu Fujimoto, but it was also near impossible to have the club neck places on the heel.
-After months of countless trials and errors, he finally perfected to shape a beautiful swan neck from an iron neck, successfully moving the balance point from a toe hang to a complete face-balance.
-Through word of mouth, the forged swan neck putter was a huge success in Minobu Fujimoto’s career and he became well respected from many factories in the Ichikawa town.
+After months of countless trials and errors, he finally perfected to shape a beautiful swan neck from an iron neck, successfully moving the balance point from a toe hang to a complete face balance.
+Through word of mouth, the forged swan neck putter was a huge success in Minobu Fujimoto’s career and he became well respected by many factories in the Ichikawa town.